LukasKnuth/lknuth.dev/content/writings/epub_hard_way.md

 ---

 I like Low Tech Magazine.
-Not only is their website solar powered and only availalbe when the weather is good, they provide an interresting viewpoint on technology as a whole.
+Not only is their website solar-powered and only available when the weather is good, they provide an interesting viewpoint on technology as a whole.

 Recently, they created a thematic collection of articles called ["How to Build a Low-tech Internet?"](https://solar.lowtechmagazine.com/2023/08/thematic-books-series/).
 It's sold as a hard-copy book, but not as an EPUB.